 Now we’re really disappointed in Ford and have been for a while regarding this.
 You would think that with their decades of building and design experience – and with their being “top of the food chain” in the van world for so long – they might have figured out how to build a Luton van with a payload weight of more than a miserable 1,016kg.

 That said, as a van hire and moving company we’ve only ever used Ford Transits to ferry things back and forth.
 Their kerb weight is little more than a minor trade-off when comparing it to their bulletproof reliability.

 And the feeling of general all-round ruggedness too that’s always there to reassure us that we’ll get to wherever we’re going without any mechanical clangers on the way is also something you can’t put a price on.

-Still, with all things considered, the weight specifications of a Transit Luton van is still pretty dire for a company who’s been around for like, forever.
-The only reason we stick with them is simply because we know them so well, we could literally strip one and put it back together again with a socket set.
+Still, with all things considered, the weight specifications of a Transit Luton van is pretty dire for a company who’s been around for like, forever.
+The only reason we stick with them is simply that we know them so well, we could literally strip one and put it back together again with a socket set.

 Iveco Daily Luton

 What can we say about the iconic Iveco Daily?
 It’s a Luton van that does what it does very well.